Huntley leads No. 13 Utah past Northern Illinois 35-17

-SALT LAKE CITY (AP) — Tyler Huntley passed for one touchdown and ran for another as No. 13 Utah held Northern Illinois to 69 yards in the second half and beat the Huskies 35-17 on Saturday.
+“It was really cool to see us all get into the end zone,” Moss said.

-After a shaky first half, the Utah defense clamped down on the Huskies with an effective pass rush, an interception and a fourth-down stop.
+Moss has been the focal point of the Utes offense, but it was Huntley who was the engine that powered the Utes over the Huskies, coupled with a defense that held the NIU attack to 69 yards in the second half.
+An effective pass rush, an interception and a fourth-down stop shackled the Huskies.

 “We didn’t play our best football defensively in that first half.
-Offensive, however, we did.
-We played very well form start to finish.
+Offensively, however, we did.
+We played very well from start to finish.
 I thought Tyler was outstanding,” Utah coach Kyle Whittingham said.

 Huntley finished 14 for 19 for 214 yards and ran for 38 yards, without a sack for second straight game.

 “The coaches are asking more of me,” the senior quarterback said.
 “Every time we come to the line I am ready to get us into a better play for the offense to execute.
-I take great pride in putting us int he best position.”
+I take great pride in putting us in the best position.”

+Early on, NIU was rolling.
 After going 5 for 5 and 52 yards passing on NIU’s first scoring drive, Bowers waited for a key block and somersaulted into the end zone over late-arriving Utes tacklers.

 “I was getting a lot of great protection.
 I thought our receivers played really, really hard.
 I thought they did a good job of pressing Utah’s secondary,” said Bowers, who finished 20 of 29 with 229 yards passing.

-New Huskies coach Thomas Hammock suffered his first loss as NIU has never defeated a team ranked as highly as Utah.
+New Huskies coach Thomas Hammock suffered his first loss as NIU has never defeated a team ranked as high as Utah.
 For the second straight season, the Huskies made the Utes sweat, beyond what was expected with the 11 a.m. start and temperatures in the 80s under sunny skies.

 “We had some different type of run/pass options for the quarterback and they were giving us looks to throw the ball that were advantageous,” Hammock said.
 “The quarterback and receivers did a great job taking advantage of what the defense was giving us.”